rugk/threema-msgapi-sdk-php/README.md

 All code analysers are configured to ignore `docs/*` and `source/Salt/*` as these should not be part of the analyses.

 ## Notes about this version
+This is a fork of the original repo after it was announced that it is no longer maintained by Threema.
-This is the community version of the Threema Gateway PHP SDK.
-It may contain additional changes compared to the official one, downloadable from the Threema website.
-If you are looking for an exact mirror of the downloadable Threema you can switch to the branch [`official`](https://github.com/rugk/threema-msgapi-sdk-php/tree/official).
+As this is the community version of the Threema Gateway PHP SDK it may contain additional changes compared to the official one downloadable from the Threema website.
+If you are looking for an exact mirror of the downloadable Threema you can switch to the branch to [`official`](https://github.com/rugk/threema-msgapi-sdk-php/tree/official).
 More information are avaliable in [the wiki](https://github.com/rugk/threema-msgapi-sdk-php/wiki/What-to-know-about-this-fork).

 The contributors of this repositoriy are not affiliated with Threema or the Threema GmbH.